rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 discerned in the corpora.

 Spatial modifiers
-Spatial modifiers, containing the morpheme -śe ~ %će, a distal demonstrative pronoun equivalent, have been targeted for attestation with adnominal-person marking.
+Spatial modifiers, containing the morpheme -śe ~ -će, a distal demonstrative pronoun equivalent, have been targeted for attestation with adnominal-person marking.
 This word type includes correlating pairs, such as al+o ‘below’ <=> al+će ‘the lower’, veŕ+e ‘up high’ <=> veŕ+će ‘the upper …’, vasol+o ‘far away’ <=> vasol+će ‘the … far away’,